mapninja/Earthsys144/Labs/Week_06/Remote_Sensing.md

 * Alter the `setCenter()` function (most samples use it),
 * Change the date filters,
 * Change the vis params, etc...
+(Use a different band combination, etc...)

 7. Once you have done this, **create single-line or block comments to highlight what changes you have made.**
 8. **Make sure the script works** as you expect it to.